icsfl/connect-dynamodb/README.md

   - `AWSRegion` Optional AWS region (defaults to 'us-east-1', ignored if using `AWSConfigPath` or `AWSConfigJSON`)
   - `table` Optional DynamoDB server session table name (defaults to "sessions")
   - `hashKey` Optional hash key (defaults to "id")
+  - `rangeKey` Optional (defaults to "user")
   - `prefix` Optional key prefix (defaults to "sess")
   - `reapInterval` Optional - how often expired sessions should be cleaned up (defaults to 600000)
+  - `userPath` Optional - the "property path" to determine the current user in the session object.
+     For example, when using passport, it would be the string `passport.user`

 ## Usage